-1. Make sure your out with people that you trust.
+1. Make sure you’re out with people that you can trust.
 In my experience this is limited to my family and just a few other select people who I know will notice the slightest of changes in me that act as warning signs.

 2. Face away from the bar.
 I have always found it easier if I cannot see the bar, if it sits in your line of vision all night then you’ll drive yourself crazy.
 I remember the first night I went out with my parents and Mrs W and I ended up seated with my back to the bar but facing a mirror – which I found myself constantly checking.
 Today, I have no problem going for a night out but naturally still find some situations a tad uncomfortable.

 3. Know what to say beforehand.
 You won’t always want to draw attention to why you’re not drinking, particularly when introduced to strangers.
 If you’re going out have an explanation prepared for why you’re not drinking, being honest in this situation is easier said than done and so long as you don’t drink who cares if you tell a fib.
 I am very open about my drink problems but in the odd situation when I can’t or don’t want to tell people, I generally tell them I have an early start.
 You’ll find more often than not that the majority of people don’t really care if you drink so long as everyone is having a good time.